lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-replicates 1 and 2 was treated as a 20-plex dataset for the analysis discussed in the manuscript [@hyper] as it has been shown that combining replicates across from different gradients can increase spatial resolution [@trotter].
+replicates 1 and 2 was treated as a 20-plex dataset for the analysis discussed in the manuscript [@hyper] as it has been shown that combining replicates across from different gradients can increase spatial resolution [@Trotter:2010].
 The combination of replicates resulted in 5032 proteins common in both experiments.

 These, as well as many other data are directly available as properly